 In 2016 / 2017 Kerr performed 10 interviews for the Smithsonian's Archives of American Art's Visual Arts and the AIDS Epidemic: An Oral History Project.
 Kerr received his oral history training from Suzanne Snider as part of the Oral History Summer School.
 He was a member of the New York City Trans Oral History Project.
 Working with the Brooklyn Historical Society, Kerr indexed their AIDS oral history project.

 Kerr is a founding member of the What Would An HIV Doula Do? collective, a community of people committed to better implicating community within the ongoing response to HIV/AIDS.
-Their work has been featured in The Body, Art in America and POZ magazine.
+In 2017, and 2018, the collective hosted multi-week writing workshops with support from Poets and Writers, and in 2018 began a reading group called Uneasy Medicine.
+In the winter of 2019, WWHIVDD curated an exhibition for the One Archives and the NYC LGBT Center entitled, METANOIA: Transformations through AIDS Archives and Activism.
+The collective’s work has been featured in The Body, Art in America and POZ magazine.
 With Aldrin Valdez, Kerr is a co-founder of Foundational Sharing, a performance and publishing platform.
 Since 2013, Valdez and Kerr have hosted 5 Foundational Sharing salons, and been invited to produce the event with the Bowery Poetry Club, CUNY, Visual AIDS and Queer Art Mentorship.

 Creating postcards, posters, stickers, and collages, Kerr's art practice is about bringing together pop culture, photography and text to create fun and meaningful shareable ephemera and images.
 Collaboration is a big part of Kerr's art practice.
 He has made work with Zachary Ayotte, L.J.
 Roberts, Chaplain Christopher Jones, Niknaz Tavakolian, Bridget de Gersigny, Malene Dam and others.
 He has been in exhibitions curated by Kris Nuzzi, Sur Rodney (Sur), Danny Orendorff and others.
 Two of his works, in collaboration with Shawn Torres and Jun Bae, are part of DePaul Art Gallery's permanent collection.